derekkraan/opentelemetry_honeycomb_sampler/README.md

 Honeycomb's sample rates are expressed as a positive integer N (1, 2, 3, 1000, etc).
 Their sample rate means "1 in N events will be sampled".
 In other words, if you return `20` from `should_sample/7`, then one in twenty, or 5% of your events, will eventually be sent to Honeycomb.

 A sample rate of 1, therefore, results in all of your events being sent to Honeycomb.
 This is as if you did not configure sampling at all.

-## Installation

-The package can be installed by adding `opentelemetry_honeycomb_sampler` to your list of dependencies in `mix.exs`:

-The docs can be found at <https://hexdocs.pm/opentelemetry_honeycomb_sampler>.

 ## Thanks